MrFarland/DM-Operations-Center/Module/10-abilities.md

 Mental acuity, recall, and ability to reason.

 **[Ability Checks](ability-check)**<br/>
-- Communicate without a common language.
+- Communicate without a shared language.
 - Estimate the value of an item.
 - Recall lore about a craft or trade.
 - Win a game of skill, like chess